 Humidifiers: A dry environment can cause people to breathe through the mouth instead of the nose.
-Passing all of that cool air through the mouth causes everything on the inside of the mouth to dry out more quickly.
+Passing a lot of cool air through the mouth causes everything on the inside of the mouth to dry out more quickly.
 A humidifier in the bedroom, especially during winter months can help remedy this situation.
 Another option is a whole-house humidifier that can be installed as part of the home's HVAC system.

 If you are taking medications and suspect this might be the cause of your dry mouth, it is important to discuss this with your doctor and disclose all of the prescribed and over-the-counter drugs you are currently taking.
 A drug log will include the dosage, name of the prescribing doctor, and when you first started taking the medication.
-Once the drug list is complete, the doctor will be able to identify which drugs in the list have a known xerostomia side effect.
+Once the drug list is complete, the doctor will be able to identify which drugs in the list have a known mouth drying side effect.
 In some cases, there may be another option that does not cause this problem, however, substitutes are not always available.
 In some instances, reducing the medication dosage may be enough to decrease or eliminate dry mouth.
 If this does not work, your doctor may prescribe drugs such as pilocarpine (Salagen) and cevimeline (Evoxac), which are highly effective in stimulating the salivary glands.